 Grade 8 Schedule Pick-Up – Thursday, August 30th

 Grade 8 students are to report to the East Gym by 9:15 a.m. on Tuesday, September 4th.
 There will be a brief assembly and a grade 8 photo taken before homeroom teachers take the students to their homeroom class.
 During homeroom, students will receive course schedules that list the courses they have chosen for the year.
 Students should bring a pen, a pencil, and a binder with some looseleaf paper on the first day.
-After that, Grade 8 buddies will be available to assist Grade 8 students to find classes other areas of the school.
+After that, Grade 8 buddies will be available to help Grade 8 students find classes in other areas of the school.
 They will be dismissed at 11:00 a.m.

 Homeroom Division List